drbtlr/beating-the-odds/docs/beating-the-odds-code.md

     number_sections: no
 ---

-# Implementing a Beating-the-Odds Analysis
+# Implementing a BTO Analysis

 *A step-by-step guide to implementing a beating-the-odds (BTO) analysis using a multilevel framework.
 Programmed in R.*